Dryland Pasture Seed Mix

 2% Crested Wheatgrass

 Paiute Orchardgrass, Pubescent Wheatgrass and Crested Wheatgrass are well adapted to Utah and Idaho and are appropriate for a drylands pasture mix.
 But their combined add up to only 27% of the mix!
 Tall Fescue and Festulolium both require in excess of 16″ annual precip to be productive and persist.
 Annual ryegrass is, as the name states, and annual – it will die off after the first year.
-The end result is that 70% of this mix will be dead or gone after the first year.
+The end result is that 70% of this mix will never emerge or die off after the first year.

 The Bottom Line: